-These pecan brownie cookies are a real crowd pleaser.
+These pecan brownie cookies are a real crowd pleaser and delicious dessert or snack.
 Not only do they have the yummy chocolate flavor of brownies, they also have plenty of satisfying crunch.

 This is one of those recipes you’ll turn to over and over because it requires so little time and effort.
 In fact, you only need 4 ingredients.

-I used 1 package of brownie mix, some vegetable oil, eggs, and chopped pecans.
+I used 1 package of brownie mix, some vegetable oil, large eggs, and chopped pecans.

 If you don’t have the nuts, you don’t have to add them.
-Instead, you can use chocolate chips, peanut butter chips, white chocolate chips, or nothing.
+Instead, you can use chocolate chips, peanut butter chips, butterscotch chips, white chocolate chips, or nothing.

 How to Make Pecan Brownie Cookies

 Combine the brownie mix, oil, and eggs.
 Stir until it reaches a smooth consistency.

 Put the batter in the refrigerator for a few minutes.
 After you remove it, scoop out spoons of the batter and place them on a cookie sheet.

 Bake them until they are crispy on the outside but still gooey inside.

 Although dessert is never necessary, it’s a treat that most people enjoy at least once in a while.
 In fact, my husband would love having it after every meal.